CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_summary_task1.md

 import { TwitterTimelineEmbed } from "react-twitter-embed";

 ::::::tip Participate
-If you have a pretrained music source separation trained only using the allowed datasets, you can easily enter to the challenge.
+If you have a pretrained music source separation trained only using the allowed datasets, you can easily enter our challenge.

 We invite you to make a copy of the baseline, adapt the enhancement script to use your separation model and run the whole system to obtain HAAQI scores.
+You might need to amplify your separated signals to match the amplification of the reference done by HAAQI.

 Then, you can explore ways to improve the remix stage to generate better and personalised signals for listeners.